Frequently Asked Questions about Optional Practical Training (OPT)

 6. OPT and Travel

-When you have any questions about any aspect of employment authorization remember there are a number of ways to seek guidance from an ISSS advisor.
-You can:
+When you have any questions about any aspect of employment authorization, there are a number of ways to seek guidance from an ISSS advisor"

 A. OPT is work authorization for employment related to your field of study.
 OPT is a benefit of valid F-1 visa status.
 To be eligible, you must have completed one full academic year of study.
 Most F-1 students use this type of work authorization after they graduate.

 Q. What’s the difference between Pre-Completion and Post-Completion OPT?